No. 282 Squadron RAF

-No. 282 Squadron was a Royal Air Force air-sea rescue squadron during the Second World War.
+No. 282 Squadron was a Royal Air Force squadron during the Second World War that served in the air-sea rescue (ASR) mission role.

 History

 No. 282 Squadron was formed at RAF Castletown, Scotland on 1 January 1943 as an air-sea rescue squadron.
 The squadron was equipped with the Supermarine Walrus and the Avro Anson.
-The squadron disbanded on 12 January 1944 when it was absorbed by 278 Squadron.
+The squadron disbanded on 12 January 1944 when it was absorbed by No. 278 Squadron.

-The squadron reformed at RAF Davidstow Moor on 1 February 1944 to provide air-sea rescue cover of the Western Approaches.
+It was reformed at RAF Davidstow Moor on 1 February 1944 to provide air-sea rescue cover of the Western Approaches.
 The squadron kept the Walrus aircraft and additionally operated the Vickers Warwick and Supermarine Sea Otter.

-At the end of the Second World War the squadron disbanded at RAF St Eval on 19 July 1945.
+At the end of the Second World War the squadron was disbanded at RAF St Eval on 19 July 1945.